Yotsuya Kaidan: Popularity

 Yotsuya Kaidans popularity is often accounted for by the way it fit the mood of its time, as well as its use of universal themes.
-The Bunsei era was a time of social unrest, and the repressed position of women in society was severe.
+The Bunsei era was a time of social unrest, and women's repressed position in society was severe.
 The exchange of power for powerlessness was something audiences could relate to.
-Oiwa went from a delicate victim to a powerful avenger, while Iemon transforms from tormentor to tormented.
+Oiwa went from a delicate victim to a mighty avenger, while Iemon transforms from tormentor to tormented.

-Also, Oiwa is much more direct in her vengeance than Okiku, another popular kabuki ghost, and she is much more brutal.
+Also, Oiwa is much more direct in her vengeance than Okiku, another popular kabuki ghost from the Banchō Sarayashiki, and she is much more brutal.
 This added level of violence thrilled audiences, who were seeking more and more violent forms of entertainment.

 In addition, the performance of Yotsuya Kaidan was filled with fantastic special effects, with her ruined face projecting magnificently from an onstage lantern, and her hair falling out in impossible amounts.

 Yotsuya Kaidan paired the conventions of kizewamono "raw life play", which looked at the lives of non-nobles, and kaidanmono "ghost play".